-If you're anything like us you'll have been doing a lot more sitting this past year, be it at the kitchen table, your home desk or on the sofa.
-Sitting can send your glute muscles to sleep which is far from ideal if you want a strong, perky backside or a stable ache-free lower back - the two are connected!
+We're all doing a lot more sitting since working from home became a bigger focus of our lives, which can send your glute muscles to sleep.
+This is far from ideal if you want a strong, perky backside or a stable ache-free lower back - the two are connected!

 Having strong glutes is essential for stability as well as good posture, balance and strength.
 Glute-activating squats not only improve muscle strength and blast calories, but the move helps to offset the muscular imbalances and weaknesses that we accumulate in our daily lives.

-Spending so much of our day seated means our posture has taken a hit and squatting will remedy this by helping stabilise your hips which can grow weak after long periods of sitting.
+Spending so much of our day seated means our posture takes a hit and squatting will remedy this by helping stabilise your hips, which can grow weak after long periods of sitting.
 Bone health can improve as a result too.
 By increasing stress on the bones, resistance training can increase bone density making them stronger.

 To re-activate our glutes we teamed up with personal trainer Caroline's Circuits for a 25-minute resistance band glute workout (although it works just as well without) and boy did we feel it the next day.